gimse/SniperGame/README.md

 # Sniper Game

 A creative sniper game.
-Control the player with arrow keys, jump with s, and shoot with space.
+Control the player with "arrow keys", jump with "s", and shoot with "space".

 ## Screencapture